Laendrun/rot_cube/README.md

 # ROT_CUBE (Rotating Cube)

-This project was inspired by Daniel Shiffmann (The Coding Train).
+This project was inspired by [Daniel Shiffmann](https://github.com/shiffman).

 I wanted to try and recreate one of his coding challenge in C using MiniLibX.